WithSecureOpenSource/headless-scanner-driver/README.md

 =============

 Python Burp Suite extension for non-interactive active scanning.
-Burp and Burp Suite are trademarks of Postswigger, Ltd.
+Burp and Burp Suite are trademarks of Portswigger, Ltd.

 Usage
 -----